uvfuture/CS-1530-Open-Science-1-Frontend/README.md

 ---

+Compiling:
+- Run compile the dev app with:
+`npm run compile:dev`
+- Run compile the test app with:
+`npm run compile:test`
+- Run compile the production app with:
+`npm run compile:prod`

+---

 Running:
+- Run the dev server with:
+`npm run start:dev`
+- Run the test server with:
+`npm run start:test`
-- Run the dev/test server with:
+- Run the prod server with:
-`npm start`
+`npm run start:prod`

 ---

 Tests:
 - Run the tapes tests with:
 `npm run test`

----

-Compiling production:
-- Run compile the production server with:
-`npm run compile`